 The Luxembourg ETIAS is on its way.
 Luxembourg is one of the E.U.’s oldest members, one of the original six.
 It is also a member of Schengen.
 As you might be aware Europe has been reeling from terror attacks that have happened quite often in the last few years and there has been an ongoing debate about how to improve security.
-One of the solutions is to make the entry process a bit more selective.
+One of the solutions is to enhance the screening procedures for arrivals.

 The E.U.
-Travel Information Authorisation System (ETIAS) will mean that millions of visitors who haven’t needed a visa for Europe up to now must divulge information about themselves at least 72 hours before arrival in Europe.
+Travel Information Authorisation System (ETIAS) will mean that millions of visitors who haven’t needed a visa for Europe up to now must apply for an online authorisation at least 96 hours before arrival in Europe.
 E.U. authorities will screen the online applications and check the names and other information against a database.
 Information about these people will then be shared amongst all other E.U. authorities.
-ETIAS won’t be up and running, though for at least another 3 years.
-The E.U.
-Commission announced very recently that it should be in operation by early 2020.
+ETIAS will launch and be mandatory for eligible travellers in 3.

 Luxembourg is part of Schengen but what does that mean?